krowinski/php-mysql-replication/README.md

 'eventsOnly' - array  to listen on events (full list in [ConstEventType.php](https://github.com/krowinski/php-mysql-replication/blob/master/src/MySQLReplication/Definitions/ConstEventType.php) file)

-'eventsIgnore' - array yo ignore events (full list in [ConstEventType.php](https://github.com/krowinski/php-mysql-replication/blob/master/src/MySQLReplication/Definitions/ConstEventType.php) file)
+'eventsIgnore' - array to ignore events (full list in [ConstEventType.php](https://github.com/krowinski/php-mysql-replication/blob/master/src/MySQLReplication/Definitions/ConstEventType.php) file)

-'tablesOnly' - array to only listen on given tables
+'tablesOnly' - array to only listen on given tables (default all tables)

-'databasesOnly' - array to only listen on given databases
+'databasesOnly' - array to only listen on given databases (default all databases)

+'tableCacheSize' - some data are collected from information schema, this data is cached.
+This variable set cache for tables bigger takes more memory. (default 128 objects)

 Examples